 At The Polygon School, we have a strong belief in providing learning beyond the classroom and learning from our surroundings.
 Learning does not need to always take place within the classroom.
 Time outdoors often provides a different educational experience and helps pupils to make sense of the world around them by putting their skills into a meaningful context.
 We encourage our pupils to get out into the fresh air to help improve their physical development, mental health and well-being.
 Although we don’t have a very large outdoor space, this is our third year of running outdoor learning and we are working hard to provide opportunities for our boys on-site as well as out in our local community; this includes organising visits to The New Forest which is right on our doorstep.

 Our outdoor learning curriculum is bespoke for each year group and individual needs.
 Its aim is to provide a valuable hands-on experience that allows each student to explore new environments, have new experiences, play and challenge themselves to overcome personal barriers.

 Outdoor learning is a broad term used which includes:

 Implementation and Impact

-All experiences at The Polygon School are well planned and safely managed and personalised for each class group for them to have a positive experience so they can:
+All experiences at The Polygon School are well planned, safely managed and personalised for each class group in order for them to have a positive experience so they can: